Ridhwana/rails/guides/source/active_record_querying.md

 SELECT books.* FROM books
 ```

-`unscoped` can also accept a block:
+`unscoped` can also accept a block.
+All queries inside the block will not use the previously set scopes.

 ```irb
 store(dev)> Book.unscoped { Book.out_of_print }

 SELECT books.* FROM books WHERE books.out_of_print = true
 ```